-- · demonstrated significant tumor regression and diminished rate of tumor growth of multiple myeloma tumors in SCID mice treated with Factor 5A encapsulated in nanoparticles. - increasing the median survival by approximately 250% in a tumor model of mice injected with melanoma cancer cells;
+- demonstrated significant tumor regression and diminished rate of tumor growth of multiple myeloma tumors in SCID mice treated with Factor 5A technology encapsulated in nanoparticles. - increasing the median survival by approximately 250% in a tumor model of mice injected with melanoma cancer cells;

-inducing apoptosis in both human cancer cell lines derived from tumors and in lung tumors in mice;
+- inducing apoptosis in both human cancer cell lines derived from tumors and in lung tumors in mice; - inducing apoptosis of cancer cells in a human multiple myeloma cell line; - measuring VEGF reduction in mouse lung tumors as a result of treatment with our genes; - reducing the amounts of p24 and IL-8 by approximately 50 percent in a HIV-1 infected human cell line; - increased the survival, while maintaining functionality, of mouse pancreatic islet cells isolated for transplantation, using intraperitaneal administration of eIF-5A siRNA.
+Initial animal studies have shown that siRNA to Factor 5A administered prior to harvesting beta islet cells from a mouse has a significant impact not only on the survival of the beta islet cells, but also on the retention of the cells functionality when compared to the untreated beta islet cells.
+Additional studies have shown that the treated beta islet cells survive a pro-inflammatory cytokine

-- inducing apoptosis of cancer cells in a human multiple myeloma cell line; - · measuring VEGF reduction in mouse lung tumors as a result of treatment with our genes; - · reducing the amounts of p24 and IL-8 by approximately 50 percent in a HIV-1 infected human cell line; - · increasing the survival, while maintaining functionality, of mouse pancreatic islet cells isolated for transplantation.
-Preliminary animal studies have shown that siRNA to Factor 5A administered prior to harvesting beta islet cells from a mouse has a significant impact not only on the survival of the beta islet cells, but also on the retention of the cells functionality when compared to the untreated beta islet cells.
-Additional studies have also shown that the treated beta islet cells survive a pro-inflammatory cytokine challenge, while maintaining their functionality with respect to insulin production; - · demonstrating that the efficacy of our technology is comparable to that of existing approved anti-inflammatory prescription drugs in reducing certain inflammatory cytokines in mice; and - · increasing the survival rate of mice in a lethal challenge sepsis model.
+- challenge, while maintaining their functionality with respect to insulin production.
+These further studies also revealed eIF-5A's modulation of inducible nitric oxide synthase (iNOS), an important indicator of inflammation; - demonstrating that the efficacy of our technology is comparable to that of existing approved anti-inflammatory prescription drugs in reducing certain inflammatory cytokines in mice; and - increasing the survival rate of mice in a lethal challenge sepsis model.
 Additionally, a broad spectrum of systemic pro-inflammatory cytokines were down-regulated, while not effecting the anti-inflammatory cytokine IL-10.